ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

    the one for your project, make sure you create this new repo before deploying for the first time your documentation.

 The following job step shows the logic for deploying.
-If you wish to deploy to another repository, make sure to uncomment the ``repository-name`` line and declare the name of your documentation repository:
+If you want to deploy to another repository, make sure to uncomment the ``repository-name`` line and declare the name of your documentation repository: